 The first thing you will mention in any restaurant serving Japanese cuisine is a section dedicated to sashimi.
 But, surprisingly, sashimi is not a form of sushi in the truest sense of the term.
 Technically, sushi must have rice and sashimi refers to a delectable preparation of sliced fish served with other ingredients but not rice.

 Even though the presentation of sashimi is quite simple, there's nothing to believe that the same goes for its preparation as well.
-Sushi chefs select their fish very meticulously and it takes a lot to understand how to cut sashimi.
-This is because the flavors of the fish are best felt depending on the way it's sliced and how it is sliced.
+Sushi chefs select their fish very meticulously and it takes a lot to understand how to cut sashimi salmon.
+Because how to slice salmon sashimi decides the fish's flavors.

 This attention to detail and quality is why only the best fish is regarded as "sashimi-grade," meaning the fish is of such premium class that it can be enjoyed raw only.